 - When was it founded?
 YLS was founded in 1996, as a program of Leadership Spokane.
 In 2009, Leadership Spokane and the YMCA joined forces to produce the program in partnership.
 This new partnership broadens outreach and improves service to area youth.

 - What geographic area does Leadership Spokane serve?
-Students come from throughout the greater Spokane County area, from public and private high schools and home schools.
+Students come from throughout the greater Spokane County area, from public, private high schools and home schools.

 - What does YLS expect of me?
 Students must demonstrate a commitment to personal growth and to getting involved in their community.
 Students must have high standards of personal integrity and be able to dedicate the required time to the program.

 - Who should apply for Leadership Spokane?
-Students who will be high school sophomores, juniors, or seniors in the fall of 2016 are eligible to apply.
+Students who will be high school sophomores, juniors, or seniors are eligible to apply.
 Applicants should want to get involved, learn about their community, enhance their leadership skills, increase their self-knowledge, gain a deeper understanding of diversity, meet new friends, and/or prepare themselves for the future.